Reacteev/ChannelSurf/README.md

  - User mention in message are displayed more nicely
  - Date are displayed more nicely and can be converted to local timezone
  - Customize number of messages per output file (both html and json)
+ - Users from MS Teams are loaded and mapped to Slack users to use Teams user displayName when available

 ----